Leandecks/restaurant-page/README.md

-## Leandecks Webpack Template
+## Restaurant page

 Tenth project for TOP: Restaurant Page.
 Source code in `./src`, builds to `./dist`
 .
 ### Commands

-Run for development, opens local dev server and watches for changes:
+Run for development, open local dev server and watch for changes:

 `
 npm run dev